Epilepsy Program Policy Manual

 Documentation of Date of Birth

-Document proof of the client’s birthdate that they listed on Form 3094, Application for Program Benefits.
-For documentation of a client’s date of birth, one of the following items may be provided:
+Document proof of the client’s birthdate provided by the client on Form 3094, Application for Program Benefits.
+Provide one of the following items for documentation of a client’s date of birth:

 Documentation of Family Composition